nysenate/Bluebird-CRM/modules/roleassign/README.txt

 permissions.

-Beware: Granting the 'administer users' permission to users will allow them to modify admin passwords or email addresses or even delete the site administrator account.
-The User Protect module can prevent this.
+Beware: Granting the 'administer users' permission to users will allow them to modify admin passwords or email addresses.
+The User Protect module can help to prevent this.
+RoleAssign will protect user 1's name, email, and password fields, but it won't protect any other accounts.

 USAGE